Rethinking Euopean Foreign Policy in Israel and Occupied Palestinian Territories

 in creating a peace which is based on these principles

-Sine Qua Non would like to express its gratitude towards those who helped its team and affiliated researchers to realize this case study, with special thanks to the human rights organization Al Haq.
+Sine Qua Non would like to express its gratitude towards those who helped its team and affiliated researchers to realize this case study, with special thanks to the human rights organization Al Haq, and Belgian think tank Centre for European Policy Studies (CEPS).

 Advocating for a coherent